peterwilliams97/aoc/CRITIQUE.md

 **Strengths**:
 - Clear separation of concerns with separate functions for different tasks.
 - Effective use of dictionaries to store and update counts of unique numbers.
-- Caching of rule applications to avoid redundant computations.
+- Good use of helper functions (apply_rule(), blink_once(), blink_once_cache()).
-- Well-structured and readable code with meaningful variable names and comments.
+- Well-structured and readable code with meaningful variable names.
 - Inclusion of timing information for performance analysis.
+- Efficient solution for Part 2 using a caching approach.

 **Weaknesses**:
-- The apply_rule() function could be optimized further for better performance.
-- The blink_once_cache() function has some nested loops, which could be optimized.
-- The solution doesn't handle invalid inputs or edge cases.
+- Lack of comments explaining the purpose and logic of some functions (e.g. blink_once_cache()).
+- No error handling or input validation for the initial list of numbers.
+- Potential performance issues for Part 1 with very large inputs due to the iterative approach.

 **Issues**:
-- In apply_rule(): The string conversion and slicing operations could be inefficient for very large numbers.
+- In blink_once_cache: The use of nested loops and dictionary lookups could potentially be optimized for better performance.
-- In blink_once_cache(): The nested loops and dictionary lookups could be slow for large inputs.
+- In part2: The creation of a new dictionary (new_number_counts) for each blink could lead to memory overhead for very large inputs.

 ### Day 12: [aoc2024-day12.py](aoc2024-day12.py)